 - 1/2 cup plain cottage cheese

-- 1 cup walnuts (100g)
+- 1 cup (100g) walnuts 100g

-- 1 – 2 sheets gluten free puff pastry (read intro)
+- 1 – 2 sheets gluten free puff pastry read intro

-- 1 egg, whisked
+- 1 egg whisked

-- 2 + tablespoons sesame seeds (I used a combination of black and white) to top the rolls
+- 2 + tablespoons sesame seeds I used a combination of black and white to top the rolls

 - Defrost the pastry, if you haven't already.
-Once you have, preheat the oven to 180 degrees Celsius (see note)
+Once you have, preheat the oven to 180C or 356F (see notes)

 - Heat the oil in a medium saucepan over a medium heat, and add the fennel.
 Allow it to cook down for a few minutes.
 Once it has become translucent, add the balsamic vinegar, maple syrup, tamari and water, and continue to cook down until the fennel is completely soft and the liquid has become syrupy.

-- In your food processor, combine the tofu, cottage cheese, walnuts and eggs, and blitz until smooth-ish.
+- In your food processor, combine the tofu, cottage cheese, walnuts and egg and blitz until smooth-ish.
 Some lumps are fine.
 Once combined, add the cooled fennel mixture, miso paste and seasoning to taste.
 Continue to blitz until the mixture is uniform in a light-medium brown colour.

 - Lay out the defrosted pastry on a floured counter.
 I used tapioca flour for mine.
 Decide on the size rolls you’d like, and cut the pastry accordingly.
 I wanted small rolls, so I cut the pastry sheet into three equal sized rectangles.
 Imagine slicing a horizontal A4 piece of paper into three.